 The advantage, and importance, of having

-A poorly recorded or written report, may leave the landlord with having no foundation
+A poorly recorded or insufficiently detailed report, may leave the landlord without having a foundation

 for a claim.

 landlord may construct his own inventory but there are 2 major disadvantages

 property inventory report needs to be highly detailed to stand up in court.

 Fixtures and fittings need to be objectively analyzed with a critical eye.
 Independent inventory clerks are trained to record everything they see and note the condition in a highly descriptive manner, whilst a landlord, having had no specialist training, may brush over or overlook many areas of importance.